kenmoini/helm-things/namespace-as-a-service/README.md

   - Annotations
   - Labels
 - {ApplicationAware}ResourceQuotas and LimitRanges based on t-shirt sizes
+- ServiceAccounts
-- RBAC alignment to Users and Groups
+- RBAC alignment to Users/Groups/ServiceAccounts
+- SecurityContextConstraints enablement
 - Default NetworkPolicy

 Other things can be added, but those are common concerns.